Yes, you can use BackHub to export GitHub issues.

 To export GitHub issues, you must first create a full backup of your repository.
 If you haven’t already, follow the instructions on how to install BackHub here.
 Once installed, wait until the backup of your GitHub repositories is completed.

-Then open the panel of the repository backup that contains the issues you would like to export.
-If you have installed BackHub earlier, you can choose from older snapshots or stick with current.
-Click the button “Download Metadata”.
+Open the panel of the repository backup that contains the issues you would like to export.
+If you have installed BackHub a while ago, you can either choose from older snapshots or keep the current one.
+Click “Download Metadata”.

-The download comes as a ZIP file and contains a folder “issues” wich contains the export of your GitHub issues.
-Each issue comes as a JSON file and it’s filename is equivalent to the issue ID.
+The download comes as a ZIP file.
+The ZIP file older “issues” lists the export of your GitHub issues.
+Each issue comes as a JSON file with a filename equivalent to the issue ID.

-You can use the GitHub issue export to archive a repository you are not working any longer or process the data for any other purpose.
+You can use the GitHub issue export to archive a repository you are no longer working on, or to process the data for any other purpose.